Send the link below via email or IMCopy

 Transcript of WWII

-•How does the concept of genocide relate to the holocaust?
+How does the concept of genocide relate to the holocaust?

-•What events ended the war in the in Europe and the Pacific?
+What events, and or major military actions, ended the war in the in Europe and the Pacific?

 Learning Target: Students will understand the key events during the first two years of WWII.

 Non-Aggression Pact - Agreement that says countries will not attack or invade one another

 Blitzkrieg – Warfare in which surprise air attacks are followed by massive attacks on land.

 Battle of Britain – Battle of British and German air forces fought over Britain during 1940-1941